 Meat goats are easily sustained with plenty of nutritious and pesticide-free pastures.
 Goat feed should only be used during times when the pastures are having difficulty growing, like during the winter.

-According to Animal Smart, dairy goats need to eat about 5% of their body weight.
+Dairy goats need to eat about 5% of their body weight each day.
 The feed that they eat needs to be high in protein, energy, and minerals.
 Also, plenty of clean water is essential to the health and development of your dairy goat.

 If your goat is milking, incorporating alfalfa pellets in their diet will ensure that your goat is getting enough calcium.
 Additionally, oats will help them maintain their weight during the milking season.